facebook/react-native-website/docs/permissionsandroid.md

 request(permission, [rationale]);
 ```

-Prompts the user to enable a permission and returns a promise resolving to a string value indicating whether the user allowed or denied the request
+Prompts the user to enable a permission and returns a promise resolving to a string value (see result strings above) indicating whether the user allowed or denied the request or does not want to be asked again.

 If `rationale` is provided, this function checks with the OS whether it is necessary to show a dialog explaining why the permission is needed (https://developer.android.com/training/permissions/requesting.html#explain) and then shows the system permission dialog.